 Jeanne’s practice includes litigating a diverse array of commercial disputes and pre-litigation counseling.
 She has represented clients in a variety of industries, including transportation, insurance, manufacturing, energy and banking.

 Jeanne has defended companies against business tort, contractual, antitrust, statutory banking, and civil securities and consumer fraud claims brought as class actions or individually.
 She has experience in multidistrict litigation as well as complex shareholder/member matters and has litigated trust disputes.
-Jeanne is seasoned in effective project management, having successfully managed large e-discovery teams serving more than 50 cases.
+Jeanne is also seasoned in effective discovery management, having successfully managed large eDiscovery teams spanning over five years and serving more than 50 cases.
 Jeanne has experience in all phases of multi-party and class discovery, including drafting legal hold orders and negotiating protocols, coordinating bifurcated issues, defending and taking depositions, and resolving disputes, whether by agreement or court intervention.

 - Defends a polyurethane foam manufacturer on claims of alleged price fixing in direct purchaser class actions, indirect purchaser class actions and opt-out individual actions.
 In re Polyurethane Foam Antitrust Litigation (MDL 2196).